Transcendental Meditation: Maharishi Vedic Science (1981)

 The Maharishi proclaimed 1981 as the Year of Vedic Science.
 It is based on the Maharishi's interpretation of ancient Vedic texts and includes subjective technologies like the Transcendental Meditation technique and the TM-Sidhi program plus programs like Maharishi Sthapatya Veda (MSV) and Maharishi Vedic Astrology (MVA) services which apply Vedic science to day-to-day living.
 Vedic science studies the various aspects of life and their relationship to the Veda.

-Maharishi Ayurveda

-Maharishi Ayurveda or Maharishi Vedic Medicine is a form of alternative medicine founded in the mid-1980s by Maharishi.
-Distinct from traditional ayurveda, it emphasizes the role of consciousness, and gives importance to positive emotions.
-Maharishi Ayurveda has been variously characterized as emerging from, and consistently reflecting, the Advaita Vedanta school of Hindu philosophy, representing the entirety of the ayurvedic tradition.